Dilraba Dilmurat: 2017–present: Breakthrough

 In 2018, Dilraba starred in the romantic comedy film 21 Karat.
 She then starred in the wuxia romance drama The Flame's Daughter alongside Vic Chou.
 In the same year, the science fiction romance comedy drama Sweet Dreams alongside Deng Lun was premiered.
 The series’ concurrent TV viewership ratings ‘broke 1%’, with an average of 1.018% in 52 cities and had reached 6 billion online views before the drama wrapped its run.
 Due to her rising popularity, Dilraba was crowned the Golden Eagle Goddess at the 12th China Golden Eagle TV Art Festival.
 In 2018, after surpassing 40 million followers on Weibo it was announced that Dilraba has an independent studio under Jay Walk Studio.
 In 2019, Dilraba appeared on the CCTV New Year's Gala for the first time, performing the song item "China Happy Events".
 Dilraba also joined the fifth season of Go Fighting! as a regular cast member.
 In 2019, she was one of the mentors in the competition show Produce Camp 2019.

 In January 2020, Dilraba starred in the fantasy romance Eternal Love of Dream, reprising her role as Fengjiu from Eternal Love.
 The same year, she starred in the workplace romance drama Love Advanced Customization, portraying a fashion designer.
 In June 2020, Dilraba was ranked by Statista as the second-most-popular celebrity on Douyin, with 55.6 million followers.
 Dilraba later starred in the historical fantasy film Saga of Light portraying Chang'e.

 In 2021, she starred in the historical drama The Long Ballad, portraying Li Changge.
 This series brought her a further rise in popularity.
 Dilraba later starred in You Are My Glory as Qiao Jingjing alongside Yang Yang.
 The series was a commercial success and gained 4 billion views throughout its run.
 In 2022, she was cast in The Blue Whisper alongside Ren Jialun and in the Legend of Anle alongside Gong Jun.
+In 2023, she starred in the law drama Prosecution Elites alongside Tong Dawei.

+Other works

 Endorsements

 Dilraba is considered one of the most in-demand brand ambassadors in China due to numerous endorsement deals ranging from food and beverage, basic commodities, beauty and retail products, to mobile applications and technological products.
-She also endorses several international brands like L'oreal and Mikimoto.
+She also endorses several international brands like L'Oréal and Mikimoto.
 P&G's Whisper saw a rise in sales after engaging Dilraba as their spokesperson.
 In 2018, Dilraba ended her contract with Dolce & Gabbana after a racist ad incident in China.

 In 2021, as a Uyghur from Xinjiang, Dilraba publicly voiced her support for cotton produced in Xinjiang after several international companies announced they will not purchase cotton from the region due to concerns of forced labor of Uyghurs.
 Her actions were echoed by most other Chinese celebrities cutting ties with those brands.

-In the same year Dilraba was announced as Panerai's first ever female Global Brand Ambassador.
+In the same year, Dilraba was announced as Panerai's first ever female global brand spokesperson.

-Dilraba Dilmurat's 19 active brand endorsements per Feb 2023

-Social activities
+Dilraba has more than 60 endorsements since her debut.
+Currently, Dilraba Dilmurat has 20 active brand endorsements as of March 2023.